unimelbmdap/pylater/README.md

 ![Example reciprobit plot](docs/_static/pylater_example.png)

 > [!NOTE]
-> Also see [LATERmodel](https://unimelbmdap.github.io/LATERmodel/) for an R package with a non-Bayesian implementation of LATER and with a [graphical interface](https://later.researchsoftware.unimelb.edu.au/).
+> Also see [LATERmodel](https://unimelbmdap.github.io/LATERmodel/) for an R package with a non-Bayesian implementation of LATER and its associated [online R Shiny interface](https://later.researchsoftware.unimelb.edu.au/).

 ## Installation